bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 	<img src="/brov2/cad/brov2-loctite-applied.png" class="img-responsive" style="max-width:900px" />

-3. Attach that battery cradle to the bottom panel, using 4 M4x14 socket head cap screws.
+3. Attach a battery cradle to the bottom panel with 4 M4x14 socket head cap screws.
 Be sure that the screw head is in the [counterbore](https://en.wikipedia.org/wiki/Counterbore).
 The bottom panel is only counterbored on one side.

 	<img src="/brov2/cad/brov-assembly-step1-annotated.png" class="img-responsive" style="max-width:900px" />

-4. Tighten the screws until they are flush with the bottom of the bottom panel.
+4. Tighten the screws into the bottom panel until they are flush with the bottom of the bottom panel.

 	<img src="/brov2/cad/brov2-battery-cradle-screws-flush.png" class="img-responsive" style="max-width:900px" />

 5. Apply one drop of thread-locker to the end of each of the 4 M3x12 screws.

-6. Grab the battery enclosure and the other battery cradle and install the 4 M3x12 screws into the cradle to clamp the battery enclosure into place.
+6. Place the battery enclosure between the two battery cradles and install the 4 M3x12 screws into the cradles to clamp the battery enclosure into place.
+Note that each of the cradles are tapped on only one side.
 Install all four screws loosly at first and then slowly tighten them on both sides evenly.
+Take care not to overtighten the screws.
 Keep the battery enclosure approximately centered in the cradles.

 	<img src="/brov2/cad/brov-assembly-step2-annotated.png" class="img-responsive" style="max-width:900px" />